Align Your Knowledge and Skills to a More Fulfilling Career

 Clinical Placement Services

-Work closely with a full-time clinical placement specialist who students will collaborate with to secure a clinical site and preceptor for all clinical rotations.
+Work closely with a full-time clinical placement specialist who collaborates with you to identify and secure sites and preceptors for all clinical rotations.
 These Coordinators will:

 - Provide a nuanced assessment of students’ professional goals to identify a preceptor and an ideal work environment in their local area (e.g. hospitals, community clinics, or private practice).